 If the ECS is unable to determine the EES information using the inputs in service provisioning subscription request, UE-specific service information at the ECS or the ECSP policy, the ECS shall reject the service provisioning subscription request and respond with an appropriate failure cause.

 NOTE 4: If the service provisioning subscription request fails, the EEC can resend the service provisioning subscription request again, taking into account the received failure cause.

+If the EEC Triggering Service Indication is provided in the request, the ECS includes in the response message the EEC Triggering setup result indicating that the EEC Triggering Service is supported.
+If successfully supported, the ECS includes also Triggering Service ID in the response.
+Otherwise, the result with failure cause is included without the Triggering Service ID.